CoEDL/elpis-wiki/2018-summer-workshop-preparation.md

 This might take a while, it should give you some information about progress.
 Please get in touch on the Slack channel if you get stuck.

 ![Layers of the Docker image downloading](images/docker-layers.png)

+When it has downloaded, the terminal will show `Status: Downloaded newer image for coedl/kaldi-helpers:0.64`.
+Now you can close the terminal application.